 Some people decide to keep all of their financial records – forever.
 With technology being so convenient, it’s easy to back up all of your financial records on your computer.
 Be sure you’re using strong security software.
 It’s a good idea to backup your financial data on a device that’s not connected to the internet 100% of the time.

 If you choose to throw away your records, shredding is always good advice.
-You can take it a step further and separate your shredding materials into different waste baskets, or you could take them out back and burn them in the camp fire.
+You can take it a step further and separate your shredding materials into different waste baskets.

 However you decide to save or dispose of your financial records, remember to be safe and secure.
 This is your financial life we’re talking about here.